kubecost/docs/alerts.md

 ## Configuring each alert type

-In addition to `globalSlackWebhookUrl` and `globalAlertEmails` fields, every alert allows optional individual `ownerContact` (a list of email addresses) and `slackWebhookUrl` (if different from `globalSlackWebhookUrl`) fields.
-Alerts will default to the global Slack and email settings if these optional fields are not supplied.
+In addition to all `global...` fields, every alert allows optional individual `ownerContact` (a list of email addresses), `slackWebhookUrl` (if different from `globalSlackWebhookUrl`), and `msTeamsWebhookUrl` (if different from `globalMsTeamsWebhookUrl`) fields.
+Alerts will default to the global settings if these optional fields are not supplied.

 ### Type: Allocation Budget